-Soccer Games are organized in one or more round robins and playoffs.
+Soccer games are organized in one or more round robins and playoffs.
 For the first round robin, the teams are assigned to groups at random.
 All teams of a group play once against each other.
 The round robin games may end in a draw.
 In this case, both teams receive one point.
 Otherwise, the winning team receives three points and the not winning team receives zero points.

-For the AdultSize soccer games a specific rule for robot handler will apply.
-For every robot one robot handler is allowed to stay near the robot such that the robot handler does not interfere with the game.
+For the AdultSize soccer games, a specific rule for robot handlers applies.
+For every robot, one robot handler is allowed to stay near the robot such that the robot handler does not interfere with the game.
 Specifically, the robot handler:

-- should position himself behind the robot or at a distance that allows the robot to operate freely. - must not block the vision of any the robots on ball or goals. - must not block the path of any robot. - must not touch any robot.
-Touching a robot is considered as an offense that is penalised by a removal penalty according to the laws of the game. - has to be dressed in black clothes. - may not communicate with the robot in any way, including verbally, while the robot is in play.
+- should position himself behind the robot or at a distance that allows the robot to operate freely at a distance of at least an arm length away from the robot's convex hull. - must not block the vision of any of the robots on the ball or goals. - must not block the path of any robot. - must not touch any robot.
+Touching a robot is considered an offence that is penalised by a removal penalty of the robot handler's own robot according to the laws of the game. - must not enter the radius of one arm length around the robot unless the robot is to be picked up or to avoid interference with the game.
+Violation of this rule results in a warning to the respective robot handler.
+After two warnings, the robot handler needs to be replaced similarly to the rule specified under "Request for Pick-up". - has to be dressed in black clothes. - may not communicate with the robot in any way, including verbally, while the robot is in play.